lighthouse-web3/gitbook/filecoin-virtual-machine/fvm-contract-overview.md

 To use this, simply do `yarn service` in the terminal and proceed through the frontend as you normally would - uploading any random file, and then registering the workers using the autocompleted CID that appears in the box. **If you want to register the workers manually for a job that you didn't upload, just simply paste in the known CID of your file into the box and register the jobs anyway**.

-With Lighthouse's full interface, you'll have to make a few additions instead to the API call on upload.
+When using the RaaS service hosted by Lighthouse, you'll have to make a few additions instead to the API call on upload.
 Recall the process described for uploading a file with replication:

 ```javascript
 import lighthouse from "@lighthouse-web3/sdk";